oleroc/DRS-Repo/README.md

  - Create a Facebook app that shows data from SQL base
  - Create a IOS app for Drammen Racing Senter that connects to SQL
  - Create a Android app for Drammen Racing Senter that connects to SQL

+To-do-list:
+ - Use seperate tables for fastest times on different tracks (instead of one big file)
+ - Have a few hours of work on the !ap admin command
+ - include wind, kick, ban (days), servermessages, motd and such in !ap command
+ - Improve LAP.LapTime string format to 00:00:00
+ - Improve MySQL database functions
+ - !info
+ - Show a table of users included with points to their name after a race is finished